adapta-project/adapta-gtk-theme/README.md

 >   **Eta** is a tiny Gtk+ 2.x/3.2x Gtk+ widget variant for saving space.
 >
 >   * To enable global dark theme, you use proper tools like Gnome-Tweak-Tool and/or edit `$HOME/.config/gtk-3.0/settings.ini`.
 >   * I suggest you use the Eta variants if your LCD resolution is lower than FHD (1080p).
-Eta draws widgets around -20% or -30% spacing.
+Eta draws widgets around -20% to -30% spacing.
 >   * Metacity can enable Eta variants ( > 3.20.x or 3.22.x).

 Elements